cloud4bio/cloud4bio.github.com/gpt.md

 ## * Why APIs?
 So you can use your favorite language, as part of your own analytics workflows.
 It also helps you have someone else pay for it.
-We'll return to this at the end #5
+We'll return to this at the end, in the open-ended Discussion period.
 ## * Get and manage API keys
 OpenAI will give you $5 worth of tokens to get started https://platform.openai.com/account/api-keys